 If the only kind of paper you want cluttering your desk to be of the news variety, Neat can help you with that.
 This app allows small businesses to easily manage receipts and track expenses by scanning documents into the Neat software.
 After you scan, the information is just a click away.
 Just snap a shot with your smartphone or scan your document with your personal scanner (or one you can purchase from Neat).
 Honestly, until you’ve cleared your desk (or shop counter) of paper clutter, you haven’t experienced joy.

 It’s the retailer app to trump all small business apps — though we might be biased.
-Designed by a merchant who refused to be held hostage by archaic POS systems, ShopKeep makes ringing up sales and growing a business easy.
+Designed by a merchant who refused to be held hostage by archaic retail store software and POS systems, ShopKeep makes ringing up sales and growing a business easy.

 Stop counting your text messages and data.
 WhatsApp, a free messaging platform, allows you to communicate in one-on-one and group chats.
 It’s similar to Facebook Messenger, but the upside is that your employees don’t need to be on Facebook to use it.
 Just download the app, add people from your contacts and voila!